The free energy of anisotropic quantum spin systems: Functional integral representation: Introduction

+There are two possible scenarios for the selection of the direction of the order parameter.
+In the most generic anisotropic biquadratic models, it might be selected already at the mean field level by off-diagonal pseudospin interactions even if these interactions are subdominant with respect to diagonal couplings.\cite{sizyuk16,chaloupka16} In the exchange models with only diagonal interactions, i.e. in the compass-like models, the magnetic orders with different directions of the order parameters are degenerate on the mean field level.
+However, this classical degeneracy is accidental and is therefore lifted by the order by disorder mechanism which selects a discrete set of states, each with a particular direction of the order parameter.

+The thermal\cite{villain80} and quantum order-by-disorder\cite{shender82} mechanisms selecting a particular spin ordering pattern from a classically degenerate manifold of states have been proposed to be at play in a number of condensed matter systems. \cite{ioannis15,chubukov92,zhitomirsky12,chern13,gingras14,chernyshev14,chernyshev15} However, in most of the cases the quantum fluctuations are considered only at zero temperature, while at finite temperatures only classical spin fluctuations are considered .

-The purpose of this paper is to present a general approach to compute the free energy of quantum spin systems with anisotropic interactions and study how spin fluctuations select a particular direction of the order parameter from the manifold of classically degenerate states via an order by disorder mechanism.
+The purpose of this paper is to present a general approach to compute the free energy of quantum spin systems with anisotropic interactions and study how spin fluctuations explicitly break the degeneracy at the mean-field level and select a particular direction of the order parameter from the manifold of classically degenerate states at finite temperatures.
 The formal procedure which we will be using here is based on the derivation of the fluctuation-induced part of the free energy on top of the mean field contribution, which then allows to determine the orientations of the vector order parameter corresponding to the free energy minima.